appalachianstate/moodle-block_featured_tool/README.md

 * Content should be a short, attention-getting summary of the tool/its benefits.
 Links to detailed documentation can be included here.
 * Subtitle and thumbnail will be displayed in the block with a Read more button link.
 * Content will be displayed in a modal when the Read more button is clicked.
+* The featured tool also has the ability to keep track of clicks on the links provided as part of the featured tool information.
+In order for links to be trackable, they must be tagged with the html attributes data-action="trackable" and data-name which should be shortened but meaningful version of the link name such as "Confluence Kaltura Link" that is logged when the link is clicked.

 The configuration to make sure every user is seeing the same instance of the block is:

 1. Original block location: System
 2. Display on page types: Dashboard page
 3. Select pages: Any page matching the above

 ## License ##